Anim-8/anim8-web-app/src/content/articles/what-manufacturing-needs-from-metrology.md

 Let's start with what manufacturing engineering actually needs to do their job well:

 **Fast feedback loops.** When a process drifts, hours matter.
 Sometimes minutes matter.
-Waiting days for measurement data means you're managing by looking in the rearview mirror while driving forward at 60 mph.
+Waiting days for measurement data means you're building thousands of parts based on assumptions while the evidence sits in a queue.

-**Large sample sizes.** You can't make statistically confident decisions from n=3.
-Yet that's the standard in most metrology labs simply because throughput is so limited.
-We wouldn't accept this in any other engineering discipline, but we've normalized it in dimensional measurement.
+**Large sample sizes.** You can't understand process distributions from n=3.
+Yet small sample sizes have become standard in production metrology simply because throughput is so limited.
+We wouldn't accept making process decisions on three data points in any other engineering discipline, but we've normalized it in dimensional measurement.

 **Measurement of actual process variation.** Not temperature drift between the shop floor and the metrology room.
 Not deformation from transport and fixturing.
 Not the difference between Monday morning and Friday afternoon lab conditions.
 The actual process variation happening on the manufacturing line.

-**Volumetric efficiency.** The ability to measure what you need, where you need it, without geometric limitations forcing you to fixture parts in unnatural orientations or skip critical features entirely.

 **Accessibility.** When manufacturing engineers need to add measurement points to troubleshoot an issue, they shouldn't need to submit a request, wait for programming, and hope for availability three weeks from now.